jeffgbutler/delete_your_for_loops/README.md

 # Delete Your For Loops
 This is example code for my talk titled "Delete Your For Loops".
 The purpose of the talk is to use a real world problem to show how to refactor from a fully imperative programming model towards a functional model.

+The "csharp" directory contains a successive refinement exercise refactoring to LINQ

 The "java" directory contains a successive refinement exercise refactoring to Java8 streams, lambdas, and optional.

 The "javascript" directory contains a successive refinement exercise refactoring to ES6 map/filter/reduce.